MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Demos/DEMO_02_security_groups.md

 1. Create a new rule, explaining the settings as you go.
 Specifically discuss the service selection (like HTTPS) and the priority settings.

-### Configure ASGs
+### Create ASG

- [Supporting Slide]
+1. [Supporting Slide] Search for and select the **Application Security Groups**.

+1. Create an ASG explaining the settings as you go.

+1. Wait for the new ASG to deploy.

+1. Discuss how the ASG can be associated with NSG rules.

 ### Associate the NSGs
-8. Navigate to the NSG you created
+1. Navigate to the NSG you created
-9. Select Subnets from the Settings section.
+1. Select Subnets from the Settings section.
-10. In the Subnets page, select + Associate
+1. In the Subnets page, select + Associate
-11. Under Associate subnet, select your Virtual network.
+1. Under Associate subnet, select your Virtual network.

 >**Note**: Students should now be able to complete LAB_02